 But here is the beautiful thing.
-Lets say you send someone your book, and they don’t read it, where does it end up?
-First it ends up on the kitchen counter, then maybe the coffee table, then in a friends hands who ends up taking it and reading it themselves, OR it’s presence reminds the person to read it until they do.
+Let’s say you send someone your book, and they don’t read it, where does it end up?
+First, it ends up on the kitchen counter, then maybe the coffee table, then in a friend’s hands who ends up taking it and reading it themselves, OR it’s presence reminds the person to read it until they do.
 A PDF can’t do that because it’s out of sight.
 Not so with a book that exists in the physical realm.

-And again, your book is just another advertising opportunity to sell people on another product or service, build trust and credibility, the printed words just make you seam like a more concrete and real option than any of your competitors.
+And again, your book is just another advertising opportunity to sell people on another product or service, build trust and credibility, the printed words just make you seem like a more concrete and real option than any of your competitors.

-For example My book Suggestology (which I actually give it away for free if the reader covers the shipping costs) is one big sales letter sprinkled with my personal story, exercises, and boatloads of value.
+For example, My book Suggestology (which I actually give it away for free if the reader covers the shipping costs) is one big sales letter sprinkled with my personal story, exercises, and boatloads of value.
 It’s sole purpose is to get people to register for my introductory training and have them feel great about doing it!

 Anyone who’s ever read my book loved it and ended up doing business with us in some way shape or form in the future.
-I do NOT give this book away in a e-book form because people will LOSE the PDF and thus the power of the book is lost forever.
+I do NOT give this book away in an e-book form because people will LOSE the PDF and thus the power of the book is lost forever.

 So what’s the deal with print then?

-It absolutely still has it’s place in business.
+It absolutely still has its place in business.
 The act of holding, feeling, writing on, and touching print media creates this special reaction from your customers that builds trust, credibility, loyalty, causes quicker decisions, and ultimately creates more revenue for your company.